When this happens...

 Trigger when an event is created or updated.

-Trigger when an event is created.
+Trigger when an new event is created.

 Action is the task that follows automatically within your Tumblr integrations.